 Nigeria Country Report

-The newly elected Senate passed legislation on 19 March 2019 introducing an enhanced minimum wage, reducing the risk of nationwide strike action calling for its prompt implementation.
+The Senate passed legislation on 19 March 2019 introducing an enhanced minimum wage, reducing the risk of nationwide strike action calling for its prompt implementation.
 Unions in the oil industry are likely to remain active and frequently threaten strikes, although these are commonly averted through negotiations, or of short duration.
 An anti-corruption drive is likely to remain largely ineffective due to the entrenched interests of powerful government figures, and limited resources of the Economic and Financial Crimes Commission.
 Corruption investigations involving co-operation from foreign holders of illicit funds are more likely than domestic processes to lead to successful asset recoveries.

 A surge in repeated successful attacks on military bases by the Islamic State faction of Boko Haram is making official claims the group is technically defeated look increasingly nonsensical.
-The Islamist militants appear at their strongest since late 2014 against a demoralised and poorly resourced army, and likely have an aspirational target to resume attacks outside their northeast heartland.
+The Islamist militants appear at their strongest since late 2014 against a demoralised and poorly resourced army, and likely have an aspirational target to resume attacks outside their northeast heartland after the reported selection in March 2019 of a new leader.
 The faction led by Abubakar Shekau will continue to stage regular suicide bombings.
-The Niger Delta Avengers poses a reduced threat as prominent leaders are likely bought off by concessions, but the threat to oil and gas infrastructure is only likely to diminish significantly after early 2019 polls.
+The Niger Delta Avengers poses a reduced threat as prominent leaders have likely been bought off by clandestine financial concessions.

 Nigeria has improved security co-operation with neighbours Cameroon, Chad, and Niger to obstruct Boko Haram militants crossing borders to stage attacks.
 This is likely to lead to progressive securing of porous frontiers, with an elevated risk of border closure at short notice, particularly with Niger.
 The risk of civil war is very high, because of anger of Christian communities in Middle Belt states along Nigeria's east-west sectarian fault line towards President Muhammadu Buhari's perceived failure to counteract the raids of Fulani herdsmen.
 A steady rate of reprisal attacks is likely to drive occasional periods of violent unrest in Middle Belt cities.

 Vaccinations required to enter the country